arussellk/vim-basics/README.md

 - `'a` to return to line 150 and continue coding

 If you use capital letters, marks are accesible across documents.

+### Macros

+Macros let you do the same actions multiple times.